kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 # 1. Unit tests

 When writing unit tests for business code, I find myself often having to write a ton of asserts that check the state of numerous fields.
-This results in a number of maintenance and readability problems, which are elaborated in https://github.com/kbilsted/StatePrinter/blob/master/doc/TheProblemsWithTraditionalUnitTesting.md
+This results in a number of maintenance and readability problems.
+The kind of problems one run into every day with traditional unit testing is elaborated in https://github.com/kbilsted/StatePrinter/blob/master/doc/TheProblemsWithTraditionalUnitTesting.md

+This document has the focus of how to use StatePrinter to improve the speed you flesh out your unit tests, make them more readable and even make them automatically re-write them selves.

 ## 1.1 Getting started